 We are starting to get our meeting programs together and ready for this next year.
-Please send your suggestion for programs or if you have a programs you would like to share, to our VP Lou/KL4NK the program coordinator.
-Our January program will be Alaska Shield.
-This is the state’s major emergency drill, that’s held every 2 or 3 years.
-It will be in the April time frame 2019.
-We should be getting our technician class together just after the first of the year, contact John/AL7LA if you know of someone who wants to take the course.
+Please send your suggestion for programs or if you have a programs you would like to share, to our VP Craig/KL7H the program coordinator.
+Our January program will be on upcoming programs.

 Folks interested in joining MATSU ARES, contact me at firstname.lastname@example.org.
 Our ARES website is located at www.kl7jft.org that has all our Emergency Operating Plans, SOP and other useful emergency information and the ARES application.
-If you have completed any of the ICS courses, 100, 200, 700, 800, please send me a copy of your certificates.
-Also if you are interested in the Army Mars program, you can contact me or Ron/KL7YK for information and requirements.
+If you have completed any of the ICS courses, 100, 200, 700, 800, and 144 please send me a copy of your certificates.
+Also if you are interested in the Skywarn program, you can contact me for information and requirements.
 Anyone interested in joining CERTS and getting training, contact Tabitha/KL4FZ.

 This may be interesting you: 14 Essential Knots for Every Survival Situation You May Encounter!
 This is the link: http://www.survivaldispatch.com/14-essential-survival-knots/ — You never know when you will need to use a rope and if you do need it these knots become mighty important.

 We have Emergency Coordinators for various areas around the borough.
 Feel free to contact them to let them know you are available to assist during emergencies.
 They can give YOU additional guidance for your area.
 We due need a replacement for our Palmer EC, please contact Don/KL7JFT

 Caswell Lake, Talkeentna & Willow Paul Williams KL7ES

 Wasilla and Houston Area Ray Hollenbeck/KL1IL